openharmony/applications_players/README.md

 2. Register the route in `entry/src/main/ets/navigation/AppNavPageMap.ets`;
 3. Add a route name constant in `entry/src/main/ets/constants/AppNavRoutes.ets`;
 4. Use `NavRouterHelper` for unified navigation.

-**Three-step summary**: Step 1 determines whether playback can actually stop at the appointed time; Step 2 determines reachability between external apps and this app; Step 3 determines how users configure and view it.
-Missing any step leads to problems like "page exists but takes no effect", "logic exists but cannot be reached", or "entry exists but has no data".

 ## Directory Structure
 ```text